-- Respond to fires and other emergencies as a part of an engine company or ambulance crew; - Lay and connect hoses, apply water through nozzles; - Raise and climb ladders; - ➤ Ventilate buildings; - > Remove persons from dangerous situations; - ➤ Administer emergency medical aid; - > Perform salvage operations; - > Perform land and water rescue; - Assist in fire prevention and public education activities. - Maintain the ALS ambulance and all related equipment; - Function as incident commander on EMS calls in the absence of a company officer or Medical Group Supervisor on incidents with multiple patients; - > Conduct EMS training for engine company personnel. - Perform the maintenance and cleaning of facilities, equipment and apparatus; - > Perform prolonged manual work under adverse conditions;
+- Respond to fires and other emergencies as a part of an engine company or ambulance crew; - Lay and connect hoses, apply water through nozzles; - Raise and climb ladders; - Ventilate buildings; - Remove persons from dangerous situations; - ➤ Administer emergency medical aid; - Perform salvage operations; - > Perform land and water rescue; - > Assist in fire prevention and public education activities. - Maintain the ALS ambulance and all related equipment; - Function as incident commander on EMS calls in the absence of a company officer or Medical Group Supervisor on incidents with multiple patients; - > Conduct EMS training for engine company personnel. - > Perform the maintenance and cleaning of facilities, equipment and apparatus; - Perform prolonged manual work under adverse conditions;

-- ➤ Current certification as a Nevada EMT-A (advanced/paramedic) or the ability to obtain the certification within six months of employment. - ➤ Maintain ITLS, ACLS, PALS/PEPP certifications; - ➤ Valid driver's license of the proper classification; - Acquire and maintain ambulance attendant license; - > Firefighter I certification; - > RT-130, Annual Wildland Refresher Training. - Resides within seventy-five (75) road miles of a Tahoe Douglas Fire Protection District fire station;
+- Current certification as a Nevada EMT-A (advanced/paramedic) or the ability to obtain the certification within six months of employment. - Maintain ITLS, ACLS, PALS certifications; - > Possess and maintain PEPP certification within one year of employment; - Possess a valid Nevada or California Class C driver's license; Possess and maintain a valid Nevada driver's license - Class "B" with an "F" endorsement or a Nevada Commercial Driver's license - Class "A" or "B" OR and equivalent California driver's license within one year of appointment; - Possess and maintain a satisfactory driving record as defined by Motor Vehicle Report policy; - Acquire and maintain ambulance attendant license; - Firefighter I certification; - ▶ RT-130, Annual Wildland Refresher Training; and - Resides within seventy-five (75) road miles of a Tahoe Douglas Fire Protection District fire station.

-- Associate Degree in Fire Science; - ➤ Haz Mat Technician/Specialist; - Completion of Company Officer core classes; - ➤ Completion of CSFM Driver/Operator 1A and 1B; - ➤ Ability to learn complex practical manual skills; - Ability to cope with the mental and physical stress associated with emergency scenes; - Excellent oral and written communications skills - ➤ Ability to lift and/or move up to 50 pounds
+- Associate Degree in Fire Science; - Haz Mat Technician/Specialist; - Completion of Company Officer core classes; - Completion of CSFM Driver/Operator 1A and 1B; - > Ability to learn complex practical manual skills; - Ability to cope with the mental and physical stress associated with emergency scenes;

+- Excellent oral and written communications skills; and Ability to lift and/or move up to 50 pounds.